abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 They're talking past each other.
 First of all, they're talking about two different things.
 David is talking about employees and a lifestyle business, which is fine.
 Your number one thing in life, if you're doing that, is not getting wealthy.
 You have a job, you also have your family, you also have your life.

 Keith is talking about the Olympics of startups.
 He's talking about the person going for the gold medal and trying to build a multi-billion dollar public company.
 That person has to get everything right.
-They have to have great judgment.
+They have to have great judgement.
 They have to pick the right thing to work on.
 They have to recruit the right team, and they have to work crazy hard.
 They're basically engaged in a competitive sprint.

 If getting wealthy is your goal, you are going to have to work as hard as you can.
 But hard work is absolutely no substitute for who you work with and what you work on.
 What you work on is probably the most important thing.